 That juicy gossip will all make sense, I promise.
 The best part is coming next.

-You’re dying to hear more.
+I know you’re dying to hear more.
 If you want notifications when I make a new post, follow me on Facebook or get them emailed to you (put your email into that rectangular box and hit the blue button already!)